 In this section, we provide guidance for applicants and the research community for the full research pathway, from initial study idea to publication and dissemination of results at the end of a study.
+The site also contains useful information on our Research Ethics Committees (RECs), which handle around 6000 applications a year – particularly in the REC Members’ section.

 The regulation of health research provides participants with assurance that the research that they take part in is of high quality, safe and ethical.
 It also ensures that the results of research can be relied on and used as evidence to inform future decisions about healthcare and treatment.